johanbrook/github-facebook-hook/README.md

 **Done!**

 Whenever somebody **pushes** to the GitHub repo, your web service on Heroku will receive a POST request, and pass that along to a Facebook group's wall with the Graph API.
 Neat, eh?

+## Stuff I should do

+- Make the tool more general and ready almost out-of-the-box.
+Don't make it involve that many steps.
+- Support not only group walls, but user and friends' walls as well, perhaps with different routes.
+- Better handling of access token.